BaiyangZhang/BaiyangZhang.github.io/_posts/2024-07-25-Constructing-a-Finite-Tension-Domain-Wall-in-4D-Part-II.md

 The long-ass expression for $\delta v_ {1}'$ turns out to be zero.

-Putting everything so far together, we find
+Putting everything together, we find

 $$
 \mathcal{H}_ {3}(\vec{x}) = -\frac{mg}{\sqrt{2}} \phi^{3}(\vec{x}),
 $$

-everything else disappears.
+everything else has disappeared.

 We are not quite done yet, we need to find the interaction correction to the momentum eigenstates.
 At lowest order we have $H_ {0}\left\lvert \vec{p} \right\rangle_ {0}=\omega_ {p}\left\lvert \vec{p} \right\rangle_ {0}$, and after we include all orders we require that $H\left\lvert \vec{p} \right\rangle=\omega_ {p}\left\lvert p \right\rangle$.
 Our task is to find the difference between $\left\lvert - \right\rangle_ {0}$ and $\left\lvert - \right\rangle$ order by order.